Nacim-Guellati/Catching-fish-presence-FishNet/doc/train_and_test.md

 ```

-4. Run the following lines in your command prompt: (Paths to be configured)
+4. Run the following lines in a command prompt: (Paths to be configured)
 ```bash
 source venv/bin/activate #activate your virtual environment export PYTHONPATH=/path/to/models-master/slim:$PYTHONPATH